PyCav/server/README.md

 remove references to we in server_setup_guide.md

 in guide explain how to use local users instead of docker containers?

+~~Use relative paths in scripts, (custom notebooks and user folders location?)~~ folders (users, demos, data, investigations, server) can live in custom parent now.

 ~~make update server files script that pulls github repo and customises jupyterhub_config.py~~ not tested (only for Raven usage)